Yannik Engelhardt

-Yannik Engelhardt (born 7 February 2001) is a German professional footballer who plays as a midfielder for club Borussia Mönchengladbach, on loan from club Como.
+Yannik Engelhardt (born 7 February 2001) is a German professional footballer who plays as a midfielder for club SC Freiburg and the Germany national team.

 Club career

 Engelhardt made his senior professional football debut for Werder Bremen II during the 2019–20 season.

 In 2021, Engelhardt moved to SC Freiburg on a two-year loan spell.
 He made 54 appearances for SC Freiburg II, scoring three goals.

 On 12 June 2023, Engelhardt agreed a deal to join Fortuna Düsseldorf ahead of the 2023–24 season.

 On 1 August 2024, Engelhardt signed a three-year contract with Como in Italy.

 On 1 September 2025, Engelhardt signed for Borussia Mönchengladbach on a one-year loan.

 International career

-Engelhardt has represented Germany at youth international level.
+Engelhardt is a German youth international, having represented the U18, U19 and U20 teams.

+On September 2026, he was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.
+Engelhardt made his debut on 24 September 2026 against the Netherlands.